-In the last years, the arising of big data workloads, machine learning algorithms, and data-intensive applications have demanded different flavors of accelerators.
-Meanwhile, trying to mitigate the memory wall effects widely increased by the numerous accelerators present on modern embedded systems, 3D-stacking technology has been evolving and enabling improvements on memory bandwidth and chip capacity.
-Both the requirements of data-intensive workloads and the emergence of 3D-stacked memories have been leveraging the resurgence of Processor-in-Memory (PIM) studies.
-Moreover, supported by the integration of logical and memory layers, such as found in the Hybrid Memory Cube (HMC) [13] and High Bandwidth Memory (HBM) [23], more sophisticated and efficient PIM designs have emerged.
+In the last years, mainly due to the arising of big data workloads, machine learning and data-intensive algorithms, modern applications have demanded different flavors of accelerators.
+Meanwhile, supported by 3D-stacking technologies, 3D-stacked memories have emerged enabling improvements on memory bandwidth, energy efficiency, and chip capacity, aiming to mitigate the memory wall effects widely increased by the numerous accelerators present on modern embedded systems.
+In this context, Near-Data Accelerator (NDA) or Processing-in-Memory (PIM) studies have been leveraged by both the requirements of data-intensive workloads and the emergence of 3D-stacked memories.
+Moreover, supported by the integration of logical and memory layers, such as found in the Hybrid Memory Cube (HMC) [14] and High Bandwidth Memory (HBM) [28], more sophisticated and efficient PIM designs have emerged.

-PIM techniques intend to mitigate the memory bottleneck by processing data near to, or directly on main memory, which mainly avoids data movements, thus reducing energy and improving performance.
-Ideally, an efficient PIM architecture must be able to take advantage of the internal bandwidth available on 3D-stacked memories, which can provide at least 320GB/s [13, 23].
-Moreover, the logic design must fit within the logic layer area and power constraints of 3Dstacked memories [9, 17].
-Past studies, such as [21, 15, 22], have analyzed how different PIM logic designs exploit the huge bandwidth provided by 3D-stacked memories, as well as how much area and power they require.
+PIM techniques intend to mitigate the memory bottleneck by processing data near to, or directly on main memory, which mainly avoids data movements via off-chip buses and trough complex cache hierarchies, hence avoiding unnecessary cache pollution, reducing energy consumption and improving performance.
+Ideally, an efficient PIM architecture must be able to take advantage of the internal bandwidth available on 3D-stacked memories, which can provide at least 320 GB/s [14, 28].
+Moreover, the logic design must fit within the logic layer area and power constraints of 3D-stacked memories [10, 21].
+Past studies, such as [16, 26, 27], have analyzed how different PIM logic designs exploit the huge bandwidth provided by 3D-stacked memories, as well as how much area and power they require.

 From those studies, it is depicted that the most suitable PIM logic designs require a massive amount of simple Functional Units (FUs) to efficiently benefit from the available bandwidth.
-Consequently, to achieve high performance (TFLOPs), while still matching power and area budgets [9, 15], the PIM design needs to move from typical processor's front-end and sophisticated Instruction Level Parallelism (ILP) and Thread Level Parallelism (TLP) hardware techniques, leaving room for FUs and register files.
-Therefore, the adoption of FUcentric and reduced logic approaches relies on fine-grain instruction offloading.
+Consequently, to achieve high performance (TFLOPs), while still matching power and area budgets [10, 16], the PIM design needs to move from typical processor's front-end and sophisticated Instruction Level Parallelism (ILP) and Thread Level Parallelism (TLP) hardware techniques, leaving room for FUs and register files.
+Therefore, the adoption of FU-centric and reduced logic approaches relies on fine-grain instruction offloading [2].

-Although several works present solutions for the instruction-level offloading issue [4, 14, 16, 7], they lack solving two inherent challenges that comes with this approach: how data is kept coherent between host and PIM, and how data is kept coherent between multiple computing units within 3D-stacked memory.
-The solutions present in the literature demand specialized extra hardware while limit the generality of cache memories [4], isolate memory address between different processing elements and restrict the parallelism exploitation of 3D-stacked memories [11], and do not support Translation Look-aside Buffer (TLB) and virtual memory [7].
-Moreover, the communication between different PIM units is neglected in previous studies available in the literature.
+Although several works present solutions for the instruction-level offloading issue [4, 8, 15, 17], they lack solving three inherent challenges that comes with this approach: how data is kept coherent between host and PIM and between multiple computing units within 3D-stacked memory, and how to allow communication between many PIM units that are necessary to take advantage of the available resources [16].
+The solutions present in the literature demand specialized extra hardware while they limit the generality of cache memories [4], isolate memory address between different processing elements and restrict the parallelism exploitation of 3D-stacked memories [12], and do not support Translation Lookaside Buffer (TLB) and virtual memory [8].
+Moreover, the communication between different PIM units is neglected in previous studies available in the literature, which prevents the generality of applications, high-performance exploitation, and efficient utilization of available resources.